cvedovini/wp-linkedin-mu/wordpress-plugins/wp-linkedin-mu/trunk/readme.txt

 = Version 1.7 =
 - Added filters 'linkedin_user_login' and 'linkedin_user_pass' to allow
 choosing the new users' login name and password
+- Modified the `linkedin_user_connected` action hook to accept a new parameter that tells whether a new user was created or not.
+- Added the `linkedin_user_redirect_uri` filter hook to filter the redirect uri after the user got connected.

 = Version 1.6.3 =
 - Forcing network activation on multi-site installs